-A definitive list of the early signs of MS does not exist, because different people experience different symptoms at different times.
+A definitive list of the early signs of multiple sclerosis (MS) does not exist, because different people experience different symptoms at different times.
 A number of symptoms, however, are common to the disease and may be considered early signs of MS, although their appearance depends on what areas of the brain and/or spinal cord are affected.

-The most common initial MS symptoms are excessive fatigue, difficulties with walking or frequent stumbling, numbness or tingling (a feeling of pins and needles), problems with concentration or thinking as quickly as you normally would, and problems vision.
+The most common initial MS symptoms are excessive fatigue, difficulties with walking or frequent stumbling, numbness or tingling (a feeling of pins and needles), problems with concentration or not thinking as quickly as you normally would, and vision problems.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.